simmstein/gist/README.md

          Default value: text

  Options:
-     --id
+     --gist
-         Defines the Gist to update by using its ID
+         Defines the Gist to update by using its Id or its File

      --show-id, -i
          Display only the Id of the gist